Vmlweb/MEAN-Angular/README.md

 gulp server.test
 ```

-Test files should be included in the `server` and `client` directories and use the `.test.ts or .test.js` extensions.
+Test files should be included in the `server` and `client` directories and use the `.test.ts, .test.js or .test.json` extensions.

-When testing a blank database will be used, see `server/tests/users.test.js` for populating it before each test.
+When testing a blank database will be used, see `server/tests/database.test.js` for populating it before each test.

 ## Documentation